goessner/mdmath/README.md

 ## Dependencies

 * [markdown-it](https://github.com/markdown-it/markdown-it).
 The markdown renderer also used in VS Code.
-* [markdown-it-katex](https://github.com/waylonflinn/markdown-it-katex).
-This is where credits for integrating KaTeX with `markdown-it` go to.
-Credits for fast rendering
-  TeX math in HTML go to [KaTeX](https://khan.github.io/KaTeX/).
+* [katex](https://github.com/Khan/KaTeX).
+This is where credits for fast rendering TeX math in HTML go to.
+* [markdown-it-footnote](https://github.com/markdown-it/markdown-it-footnote).
+Using footnotes in markdown.
 * [highlight.js](https://github.com/isagalaev/highlight.js).
 The code highlighter also used in VS Code.

-## Issues, Hints and Wishes
+## Issues, Hints

-* VS Code is a great piece of software from Microsoft.
-It is based on [Electron](http://electron.atom.io/).
-Maybe someday TeX math within Markdown is supported natively without extensions.
 * In order to create `*.pdf` output from your Markdown you should consider using [Pandoc](http://pandoc.org/).
 * Opening multiple preview windows is not possible at current.
 Even changing the active markdown source window doesn't update the preview window properly.
 Close the preview window first as a workaround here.

 ## Contributing

 See [contributing.md](contributing.md)

 ## ChangeLog

+* December 20, 2016
+  * Release 1.0.0
+  * Dependency on `markdown-it-katex` removed in favour of some lightweight regular expressions.
+  * Very simple (manual) equation numbering implemented.
+  * KaTeX error highlighting activated.
+  * Footnotes by `markdown-it-footnote` added.
+  * Standalone tests for math rendering added.

 * December 2, 2016
   * Release 0.9.0